Carreau/phd-dissertation/parts/roleofactin.rst

-The assembly mechanisms that allow to go from single monomers of actin (also refer to as G-actin for globular actin) to actin filament (also refer as F-actin) need to be well understood to explain the different networks structures created by actin filaments in the presence of other proteins.
+The assembly mechanisms that allow to go from single monomers of actin (also refer to as G-actin for globular actin) to actin filament (also refer as F-actin) need to be well understood to explain the different network structures created by actin filaments in the presence of other proteins.

-The polymerisation of ATP/ADP actin monomer to form an actin filaments need to go through the step of forming an actin proto-filament which is constituted of at least 3 actin monomers.
+The polymerisation of ATP/ADP actin monomers to form an actin filament need to go through the step of forming an actin proto-filament which is constituted of at least 3 actin monomers.
 This will most of the time be the kinetically limiting step.
 Once proto-filaments are present in solution, single monomers can be freely added or removed on both ends of the filament.
-The process of forming these proto-filament is called the nucleation and is the rate limiting factor to form actin filament from actin monomers.
-To circumvent this limitation experimentally one can use actin filament seeds, or actin nucleators to direct the polymerisation on the cell.
+The process of forming these proto-filaments is called nucleation and it is the rate limiting factor to form actin filaments.
+To circumvent this limitation experimentally one can use preformed actin filament seeds, or actin nucleators to direct the polymerisation on the cell.

 We need to distinguish between the dynamics of polymerisation and depolymerisation on both ends of the filament.
-Indeed it has been show that the association and dissociation rate are differing between the pointed (-) and barbed (+) end.
-The barbed end has a  higher dynamics than its pointed counterpart which is the reason for its (+) name.
+Indeed, it has been show that the association and dissociation rates are differ between the pointed (-) and barbed (+) end.
+The barbed end has  higher dynamics than its pointed counterpart which is the reason for its (+) name.
 The dynamics of polymerisation is higher both in he case of ATP and ADP, though the rate constant of association and dissociation differ for both kind of filaments.

 .. _fig-actin: